Smartphones blamed for rising insurance rates

 Meanwhile, 36 percent of Americans admit to texting and driving, and so, insurance companies argue it's no surprise the US has seen an increase in deadly accidents.

-The National Highway Traffic Safety Administration said fatal crashes increased by roughly 7% in 2015.
+The National Highway Traffic Safety Administration said fatal crashes increased by roughly 7 percent in 2015.

 "Insurers believe there is a correlation between distracted drivers and cell phone use in particular.
 Remember, it's not just fatalities going up.
 It's all auto collisions are going up," said Kenton Brine, president of the NW Insurance Council.
 "So, for insurers that are measuring costs, they are looking at not just the most tragic accidents but the minor fender benders too where people hit a tree, or curb, or something that causes damage to their vehicle."